subruzz/github_stars_app/README.md

 ## Overview

 The GitHub Repos App is a Flutter application that lists the most starred GitHub repositories created in the last 30 days.
-The app fetches data from the GitHub API and stores it locally using `sqflite` for offline access.
+The app fetches data from the GitHub API and stores it locally using SQLite (`sqflite`) for offline access.
 It supports pagination and displays relevant repository details, including the repository name, description, number of stars, and the owner's username and avatar.

 ## Features

 - **List Most Starred Repositories**: Displays repositories with the most stars, created in the last 30 days.
-- **Offline Access**: Uses `sqflite` to cache data locally, allowing users to view previously fetched repositories even without an internet connection.
+- **Offline Access**: Uses SQLite (`sqflite`) to cache data locally, allowing users to view previously fetched repositories even without an internet connection.
 - **Pagination**: Handles paginated results from the GitHub API.
 - **Repository Details**: Shows repository name, description, star count, owner's username, and avatar.
 - **Unit Testing**: Includes unit tests for models, services, and providers.